Sony RX100 V vs Fujifilm X-T2

 - More selfie-friendly: Has an articulated screen that can be turned to be front-facing.

 - Faster burst: Shoots at higher frequency (24 vs 14 flaps/sec) to capture the decisive moment.

-- Ready to shoot: Has a lens build-in, whereas the X-T2 requires a separate lens.
+- Ready to shoot: Has a lens built-in, whereas the X-T2 requires a separate lens.

 - More compact: Is smaller (102x58mm vs 133x92mm) and thus needs less room in the bag.

-- Less heavy: Is lighter even though it comes with a build-in lens (unlike the X-T2).
+- Less heavy: Is lighter even though it comes with a built-in lens (unlike the X-T2).